ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/texteditor/texteditorhotkeys.markdown

  ## Go to Definition
 One of the most common patterns while programming is to reference the definition of a particular type being used.
-This can be done in Zero via a shortcut.
+This can be done in Zilch via a shortcut.